-Note: In general the instructions provided in the Register the Certificate with NSX Manager documentation can be followed, with the exception that API endpoint is changed to the Cluster Certificate API.
+Note: In general, you can follow the instructions provided in Register the Certificate with NSX Manager, with the exception that API endpoint is changed to the Cluster Certificate API.

 Create environment variables for the VIP address and the certificate ID:

 export NSX_MANAGER_IP_ADDRESS=10.40.206.5 export CERTIFICATE_ID="63bb6646-052c-49df-b603-64d7e5bdb5bf"